Gonduls/ing-sw-2022-longo-mole-negro/deliveries/Communication protocol.md

 This message has no responses.

-### 1.16.
-ActivateCard
+### 1.17.
+PlayAssistanCard

-This message is sent from the server to all clients in a room in order to communicate the activation of a card.
+This message is sent from the server to all clients in a room in order to communicate that the current playing player has played a card.

 #### Arguments

- - card: the card that is activated
+ - AssistantCard: the AssistantCard that is picked

 #### Possible responses

 This message has no responses.

 ### 1.17.
+ActivateCharacterCard

+This message is sent from the server to all clients in a room in order to communicate the activation of a CharacterCard.

+#### Arguments

+ - CharacterCard: the CharacterCard that is activated

+#### Possible responses

+This message has no responses.

+### 1.18.
 AddCoin

 This message is sent from the server to all clients in a room when a coin is given to a player.